-As well as reading and analysing texts written by other people, you will also be given the opportunity to develop your own skills as a writer.
-By producing fiction and a non-fiction text in response to a topic area, such as ‘Crossing Boundaries’.
+As well as reading and analysing texts written by different writers, you will be given the opportunity to develop your own skills as a writer by producing a fiction and a non-fiction text in response to a topic area, such as, ‘Crossing Boundaries’.
 You will also undertake wider reading to further your understanding of texts from a range of genres and time periods.

 Where does an A Level English Language & Literature course lead?

 English Language and Literature is an interesting and challenging A level as well as being excellent preparation for university or apprenticeships and your future career.
 Careers include law, digital and creative, PR, marketing, journalism, sales, teaching, management, administration, information management, publishing and careers in the public services.